Delorazepam

 Delorazepam, also known as chlordesmethyldiazepam and nordiclazepam, is a drug which is a benzodiazepine and a derivative of desmethyldiazepam.
-It is marketed in Italy, where it is available under the trade name EN and Dadumir.
-Delorazepam (chlordesmethyldiazepam) is also an active metabolite of the benzodiazepine drugs diclazepam and cloxazolam.
-Adverse effects may include hangover type effects, drowsiness, behavioural impairments and short-term memory impairments.
-Similar to other benzodiazepines delorazepam has anxiolytic, skeletal muscle relaxant, hypnotic and anticonvulsant properties.
+It is marketed in Italy, where it is available under the trade name EN.
+Delorazepam is also an active metabolite of the benzodiazepine drugs diclazepam and cloxazolam.

+Adverse effects may include hangover-type effects, drowsiness, behavioural impairments, and short-term memory impairments.
+Similar to other benzodiazepines delorazepam has anxiolytic, skeletal muscle relaxant, hypnotic, and anticonvulsant properties.

 Indications

 Delorazepam is mainly used as an anxiolytic because of its long elimination half-life; showing superiority over the short-acting drug lorazepam.
 In comparison with the antidepressant drugs, paroxetine and imipramine, delorazepam was found to be more effective in the short-term but after 4 weeks the antidepressants showed superior anti-anxiety effects.

 Delorazepam is also used as a premedication for dental phobia for its anxiolytic properties.
 High doses of Delorazepam may be administered the night before a dental (or other medical) procedure in order to provide relief from anxiety-associated insomnia that night with the effects persisting long enough to sufficiently treat anxiety the next day.

 Delorazepam has also demonstrated effectiveness in treating alcohol withdrawal.